 How do I bring my personal wage gap to my employer’s attention?

 Do your research beforehand.
-Look up salaries of similar positions and compare to your current position.
-Make sure to adjust for cost of living.
+Look up salaries of similar positions and compare them to your current position.
+Make sure to adjust for the cost of living.
 If your research reveals a wage gap, you can present your employers with this data and start the conversation by showing how you are being disproportionately paid compared to your colleagues.
 If you belong to a professional organization, then they can provide data and advice.
-Sometimes employers can correct it immediately or in the next contract; sometimes they need to create a multi-year plan to raise a salary.
+Sometimes employers can correct it immediately or in the next contract; sometimes, they need to create a multi-year plan to raise a salary.
 You do not need to wait until a new contract negotiation, however, to raise this issue.
 It often helps to point out the amount needed to correct the wage gap compared to the entire budget of the institution.

 Where do I start this research?

 In order to collect data, use our participating professional organizations as a resource.
-Each organization conducts its own salary survey/study periodically, in alliance with the Reform Pay Equity Initiative.
+Each organization conducts its own salary survey/study periodically in alliance with the Reform Pay Equity Initiative.
 The organizations also have professionals who can provide you with additional guidance, including how to determine comparisons for your position.
 For example, if you are a rabbi, the CCAR can provide salary survey sheets that portray equitable salaries based on position level and congregation size.